 You used to have two options for sweatpants: the casual and the athletic, with nothing really in between and certainly nothing you could wear outside without feeling sloppy or judged.

-With that change in perspective brought changes to the marketplace, and now you can buy sweatpants or joggers designed for every occasion: work, travel, sleep, play and more.
+Now, you can buy stylish and comfy sweatpants and joggers designed for every occasion: work, travel, sleep, play and more.

-Even though most Americans are stuck in their homes right now, we won’t be stuck there forever.
-Whether you’re looking for cozy sweatpants to wear at home or technical sweats you can wear when the days of sweet freedom return, there are great options available.
+Whether you’re looking for cozy sweatpants to wear at home or technical sweats you can wear out in public, there are a ton of great options available.

-We rounded up 11 of the best men’s sweatpants to get you through these hermetic times and beyond.
-And because the best sweatpants for you will depend on what you want to use them for, we’ve included pros and cons for each of our picks.
+We rounded up 25 of the best men’s sweatpants to get you through your day-to-day.
+And because the best sweatpants for men will depend on what you want to use them for, we’ve included pros and cons for each of our picks.

 Pros: These premium men’s sweatpants have a tailored fit, complete with back-ribbed ankle cuffs and are designed to be worn every day.
 Micro-sanded French terry cotton and a bit of stretch make these super comfortable.
 Plus, you can choose from over a dozen colors.

 Cons: They are pretty pricey for sweatpants when you can pick up a pair of generic sweats for $12 at Walmart.
 They also have a drawstring waist, which looks less professional, making these sweats less versatile.
 They also don’t mention what material gives the pants their stretch, though it’s probably polyester, elastic or spandex.